Skip to Content

 Booking a Sherpa Guide to Kala Patthar & EBC Trek

-So, if you're looking for great service and excellent value for money, I can recommend my favorite trekking company in Nepal for the Kala Patthar or EBC trek– Himalayan Masters.
+These days, I do all my trekking in Nepal with my favorite company Himalayan Masters.
+If you're looking for great service and excellent value for money, I can highly recommend them in Nepal for the Kala Patthar or EBC trek.

-This is a small but very professional company run by my good friend Sandip, with who I do all my trekking and climbing in Nepal.
-Use the code OLLY5 at checkout for a discount of 5% off any of his trips.
+This is a small but very professional company run by my good friend Sandip.
+He has some of the most competitive rates with licensed guides.
+Use the code OLLY5 at checkout for a further discount of 5% off any trek.

 email: info@himalayan-masters.com